These are 15 of the best books about Japan that are worth reading if you plan to visit or are just interested in Japan

 More About Japan

-So that’s the rundown on what I would recommend reading about Japan.
+So that’s the rundown on what I would recommend for books about Japan.
 Hopefully, you found the one you like.

 Also, have a look at 10 movies I would watch before visiting Japan as well.
 They are my favourite.

 And if you have an interest in Japanese animation these are 10 Japanese animations I recommend to watch.

 And you guessed it… another 10 recommended list.
 This one is the 10 best samurai movies to watch.